sripathisridhar/sridhar2020ismir/README.md

-# sridhar2020ismir
+# Helicality: An Isomap-based Measure of Octave Equivalence in Audio Data
 In this paper, we introduce a novel algorithm to measure the octave-equivalence of audio datasets.
-To that end Octave equivalence serves as domain-knowledge in MIR systems, including chromagram, spiral convolutional networks, and harmonic CQT.
+Octave equivalence serves as domain-knowledge in MIR systems, including chromagram, spiral convolutional networks, and harmonic CQT.
 Prior work has applied the Isomap manifold learning algorithm to unlabeled audio data to embed frequency sub-bands in 3-D space where the Euclidean distances are inversely proportional to the strength of their Pearson correlations.